neondatabase/website/content/docs/tutorial/data-recovery-with-branching.md

 ## Recover lost data

 You can use Neon branching to recover lost data in seconds.
 The only requirement is that you know the point in time to recover to.
-Since you ran the `DELETE` query from the Neon SQL Editor, you can check the  **History** for the date and time you ran the problematic query.
+Since you ran the `DELETE` query from the Neon **SQL Editor**, you can check the  **History** for the date and time you ran the problematic query.

 ![Find query time](/docs/get-started-with-neon/delete_query_time.png)

-Now that you know when the data loss occurred, you can restore your data to a point in time just before that.
+Now that you know when the data loss occurred, you can restore your data to a point in time just before that by creating a database branch.

 1. Navigate to the **Branches** page in the Neon Console.
 ![Branches page](/docs/get-started-with-neon/branches_page.png)
 1. Click **New Branch** to open the branch creation dialog.
 1. Enter a name for the branch.
 1. Select the parent branch.
-The data loss occurred on your project's [primary branch](/docs/reference/glossary/#primary-branch) (`main`), so select that one.
+The data loss occurred on your project's [primary branch](/docs/reference/glossary/#primary-branch) (`main`), so select that branch as the parent.
 1. Select the **Time** option to create a branch with data up to a specific date and time.
 You determined that the data loss occurred on March 20, 2023 at 8:58am, so you set it to 8:57am, just before you ran the `DELETE` query.
 ![Create a point in time branch](/docs/get-started-with-neon/create_branch_time.png)
 1. Click **Create Branch** to create your branch.
-You should see a message similar to the following with the connection details for your new branch.
+You should see a dialog similar to the following with the connection details for your new branch.

 ![New branch connection details](/docs/get-started-with-neon/new_branch_connection_details.png)